gitlabhq/gitlabhq/PROCESS.md

 ## Feature Freeze

-On the 7th of each month, the stable branches for the upcoming release will be frozen for major changes.
-Merge requests may still be merged into master during this period.
+On the 7th of each month, RC1 of the upcoming release is released and the stable branch for this release is frozen, which means master is no longer merged into it.
+Merge requests may still be merged into master during this period, but they will go into the _next_ release, unless they are manually cherry-picked into the stable branch.
 By freezing the stable branches prior to a release there's no need to worry about last minute merge requests potentially breaking a lot of things.

-What is considered to be a major change is determined on a case by case basis as this definition depends very much on the context of changes.
-For example, a 5 line change might have a big impact on the entire application.
-Ultimately the decision will be made by the maintainers and the release managers.
+Once the stable branch is frozen, only fixes for regressions (bugs introduced in that same release) and security issues will be cherry-picked into the stable branch, and released in the next RC (before the 22nd) or patch release (after the 22nd).

+If your merge request does not meet that requirement but you still think it should go into the upcoming release, you can ask for an exception to be made.
+To make sure the advantages and disadvantages are well considered, exceptions require sign-off from 3 people besides the developer: a Release Manager, the relevant engineering lead, and an engineering director, VP, or CTO.

+You and they should weigh the benefit and urgency of the change (how important it is to the company that this is released _right now_ instead of in a month) against the potential negative impact (things breaking without enough time to comfortably find them and fix them before the release on the 22nd).
+When in doubt, we err on the side of _not_ cherry-picking.

+For example, an exception may be made for a trivial 1-5 line performance improvement (e.g. adding an index or adding `includes` to a query), but not for a new feature, no matter how relatively small or thoroughly tested.

-During the feature freeze all merge requests that are meant to go into the upcoming release should have the correct milestone assigned _and_ have the label ~"Pick into Stable" set.
+During the feature freeze all merge requests that are meant to go into the upcoming release should have the correct milestone assigned _and_ have the label ~"Pick into Stable" set, so that release managers can find and pick them.
 Merge requests without a milestone and this label will not be merged into any stable branches.

 ## Copy & paste responses